 HOW THE PIG FEEDER CONVERTS FROM GRAVITY TO MECHANICAL FLOW

 When weaned pigs are put on the feeder, small slides in the feeder hopper bottom are open.
-As pigs grow, they begin turning a five spoke feed-wheel in the bottom of the trough which closes the slides on the feed hopper bottom.
+As pigs grow, they begin turning a five-spoke feed wheel in the bottom of the trough which closes the slides on the feed hopper bottom.
 The turning of the feed wheel is what automatically converts the Fast-Start feeder from gravity to mechanical operation.
-Once in mechanical mode, a feed-sweep located in the bottom of the feed hopper and attached to the feed wheel, sweeps feed past the cone and out of the hopper into the trough.
+Once in mechanical mode, a feed-sweep located at the bottom of the feed hopper and attached to the feed wheel sweeps feed past the cone and out of the hopper into the trough.
 Feed falls through the center hole in the trough where it is dispensed to the pigs.
-Once pigs are able to turn the feed wheel, the feeder makes it’s automatic conversion from gravity to mechanical flow.
+Once pigs can turn the feed wheel, the feeder makes its automatic conversion from gravity to mechanical flow.

 BENEFITS OF MECHANICAL FEEDING

 The mechanical flow design is the key to maximizing feed savings in finish feeding.
-No other feeding method can make the speed saving claims of the mechanical flow Big Wheel Feeders.
-Once the feeder converts to the mechanical flow mode and pigs stop eating, the feeder stops feeding which completely eliminates play waste.
+No other feeding method can make the speed-saving claims of the mechanical flow Big Wheel Feeders.
+Once the feeder converts to the mechanical flow mode and pigs stop eating, the feeder stops feeding which eliminates play waste.